 9. Dark chocolate

 Yes, experts agree that chocolate can be part of a healthy diet.
 Various studies have shown that chocolate has antioxidants which help decrease the risk of heart disease and stroke.
 It’s also a great way to give our mood a little boost.

 However, most of us reach for the wrong stuff when that sweet craving hits, so we’re not reaping the full benefits of those disease-fighting flavonoids.
 Cocoa is the key — but milk chocolate and some dark chocolate don’t have enough, and white chocolate doesn’t have any.
 Look for dark chocolate that’s at least 60 per cent cocoa, though some sources recommend 70 per cent and above.

 How to use it: Do we really need advice on how to enjoy chocolate?
 Yes, because dietitians warn to keep the portion sizes small — a small piece each day is enough.
 Sprinkle some chocolate shavings on a fruit salad, or make your own hot chocolate from scratch.
 Many appetizer, side dish and main course recipes also use chocolate as a flavouring so they’re a good way to get some of this superfood without the fat and sugar of chocolate desserts.

 How to use them: Give bland cooking a pass and get creative in the kitchen.
 Cook vegetables in ginger or your favourite herb blend.
-Try a Mexican Hot Chocolate or sprinkle some cinnamon in your coffee, or on your toast or oatmeal.
+Try sprinkling some cinnamon in your coffee, or on your toast or oatmeal.
 Look for soups that contain turmeric, or add some herbs to your grilled cheese or mashed potatoes.
-(See Spices of life for more suggestions.)
+(See Spices of Life for more suggestions.)